A character has an expert-level understanding of magical theory and applications — too bad they can't use the magic themselves.

 - In The Rithmatist, the main character, Joel, doesn't have the power to use Rithmatics (a form of chalk-line geometry-based magic), but is very passionate about the theory and strategy behind it.
 He gets the chance to study under a teacher of Rithmatics, and ultimately teams up with Melody, who has the power but isn't as skilled; they're able to effectively work together by having Melody trace the lines Joel draws.

 - Vampirocracy: Leon doesn't literally have a degree (he was forced to drop out), but took college classes in Mythozoology, Thaumobiology, and Thaumodynamics.
 He understands how magic works, even if he doesn't or can't practice it himself.
-He's also part of the roughly 50% of humanity that can "feel" magic, and has deliberately cultivated this awareness.
-All this is important to his job as a supernatural PI and Monster Hunter.
+He's also part of the roughly 50% of humanity that can "feel" magic and has deliberately cultivated this awareness.
+All this is important to his job as a supernatural PI and Hunter of Monsters.

 - The Wheel of Time: The innkeeper Setalle Anan has knowledge of the One Power and Magical Accessories that's usually closely held by the Aes Sedai Magical Society.
 Subverted when she admits that she's a former Aes Sedai who lost her powers to a Magic Misfire.